Who may borrow Park Library materials?

 - DVDs, audio CDs, and other AV material: $1 per day.

-- Recalled items: Additional $.50 per day each day past the due date.
+- Recalled items: Additional fines apply to books that have been recalled for another borrower.
+This is an additional $.50 per day each day past the due date.

 - Reserve items: $1.00 per hour per item; up to $50.00 maximum per item.